Tree and Shrub Management Measures; Application for an Exemption Under Nature Conservation Law

 - the exemption must be consistent with the interests of nature conservation and landscape preservation.

-You must apply for the exemption with the relevant local nature conservation authority.
+You must apply for the exemption with the competent local nature conservation authority.

 - none